Victoria has voted!

 Climate changed the political landscape in 2022

-We congratulate new MPs in Kooyong, Chisholm and Higgins.
+We congratulated new MPs in Kooyong, Chisholm and Higgins.

-Congratulations to the new Member for Kooyong, Dr Monique Ryan!
+Congratulations to the Member for Kooyong, Dr Monique Ryan, elected on a 6.3% swing and primary vote of 41.5%.

-- Visit our Kooyong campaign page for campaign issues and information.
+- Visit our Kooyong campaign page for further details of campaign issues and links to campaign activities.

 - Visit our Kooyong scorecard information page for candidate policies and ratings.

-- Visit our Chisholm campaign page for campaign issues and information.
+- Visit our Chisholm campaign page for further details of campaign issues and links to campaign activities.

 - Visit our Chisholm scorecard information page for candidate policies and ratings.

-- Visit our Higgins campaign page for campaign issues and information.
+- Visit our Higgins campaign page for further details of campaign issues and links to campaign activities.

 - Visit our Higgins scorecard information page for candidate policies and ratings.